twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 8. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 ## What’s New?

+**December 15, 2023**
+- Disable LCB and stop excluding "note not needed" tags from tag filtering.

 **November 22, 2023**
 - Launch ExpansionPlus model.